brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 * Tuesday, Nov.
 15 &mdash; Frustratingly, different translations of Apollonius have different numbering &mdash; what is referred to as Proposition 11 in the translation by Densmore and Donahue is what we already new as Proposition 1 in the [Apollonius translation by Halley](./resources/12PagesOfApollonius.pdf)
 * Problem Set 6, due in my box 9am, Thursday, Nov.
 17 &mdash; Your write-up of Proposition 13: clearly delineate steps that you understand, what you must take on faith from other sources but nonetheless clearly understand the consequences of, and what you do not understand
 * Preparation for Thursday Nov.
 17 &mdash; Press on to Newton Propositions 14, 15, and 16
 * Preparation for Friday, Nov.
-18 &mdash; Skip the terse summary of Book II (we will return to it as needed) &mdash; Read the 4 Rules of Philosophizing at the beginning of Book III &mdash; Read Barnard Essay (Luke will provide)
+18 &mdash; Skip Densmore's terse summary of Book II (we will return to it as needed and as she refers to it) &mdash; Read the 4 Rules of Philosophizing at the opening of Book III &mdash; Read [Barnard Chapter 1](./resources/ClaudeBernardChapter1.pdf) (provided by Luke)

-### Week 12 &mdash; The Modern Treatment of Elliptical Orbits &mdash; Finish Book II &mdash; Book III: Begin The Phenomena
+### Week 12 &mdash; The Modern Treatment of Elliptical Orbits &mdash; Finish Book I &mdash; Book III: Begin The Phenomena

 *Mishel to choose Kuhn readings for Tuesday*

 *Two makeup classes on weekend before Thanksgiving*

 * 1pm, Saturday, Nov.
 19 &mdash; The modern calculus-based treatment of elliptical orbits in polar *(r, &theta;)* coordinates
 * 1pm, Sunday, Nov.
-20 &mdash; Proposition 17
+20 &mdash; Finish Book I (through Proposition 17)
 * Tuesday, Nov.
 22 &mdash; Begin the Phenomena

 ### Week 13 &mdash; Book III: The Phenomena (Continued)